VirtualBrainLab/vbl-docs/source/pinpoint/tutorial.md

 Probes can be deleted with [Backspace].
 To recover a probe you didn't mean to delete press [CTRL + Backspace].

+You can also quickly switch between probes in the scene by pressing the [N] and [M] keys.

-### Recording region
+### Channel map

-Once the probe is at the position and angles you want, you can adjust the recording region size (in the settings) and position (using [T/G]) to match what you plan to do in your recording and adjust the insertion depth accordingly.
+Once the probe is at the position and angles you want you can change the active set of channels in the Probe menu.
+The default option is the first bank of electrodes (first 384 channels for Neuropixels 1.0, or the bottom 96 channels on each shank for Neuropixels 2.4).
+Use the "all" option to see the entire probe at once.

 ## Designing a trajectory and probe coordinates